mouseless/baked/docs/layers/domain.md

-This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel`, `AttributeDatas` and `AttributeExportConfigurations` for exporting attribute metadata in `Generate` mode.It also provides `DomainServiceCollection` configuration target for features to add `DomainServiceDescriptor` for domain types which then be used to generate an `IServiceAdder` implementation.
+This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel`, `AttributeDatas` and `ExportConfigurations` for exporting attribute metadata in `Generate` mode.It also provides `DomainServiceCollection` configuration target for features to add `DomainServiceDescriptor` for domain types which then be used to generate an `IServiceAdder` implementation.
 The generated `IServiceAdder` is then used in `Start` mode for auto registering domain types to service collection.

 ### `IDomainTypeCollection`